Posted on: February 1, 2021

 So do monitor and comment positively on your valued contact and customers’ online postings.
 Show you’re listening and interested in what they’ve said and, if possible, contribute encouraging comments or helpful insight to the debate or discussion.

 Ensure your business is agile to respond quickly to online comments and give help, guidance and feedback whenever there’s a need.
 When responding, ensure you have people who can do so with empathy, warmth and a genuine desire to help.
 Sometimes they won’t have all the answers straight away, but if they keep the person informed about the steps they’re taking, and deliver on their promises, your business will impress.

-As time goes on, our world will just get noisier.
+As time goes on, and given how much time people are now spending online, our world just gets noisier.
 So do utilise the power of listening to show to customers and contacts that you’re different.
 It can really help you build a competitive advantage over your rivals.
 Finally, if you are going to adopt selective hearing, make sure it’s not your customers’ and contacts’ broadcasts you screen out.

 For more advice on marketing your business contact us or tel.
 01483 429111.